rachitmeck/rachitmeck/README.md

 - 👋 Hi, I’m @rachitmeck
 - 👀 I’m interested in Full Stack Development
-- 🌱 I’m currently learning AI, ML, Python.
+- 🌱 I’m currently learning AI, ML.
 - 💞️ I’m looking to collaborate on anything related to Full Stack Development.
 - 📫 How to reach me : https://www.linkedin.com/in/rachit-mehrotra-io/